 - Symptoms (eg vasomotor symptoms)

 The staging system developed at the Workshop in 2011 had ten stages and is based on your menstrual cycle regularity: four are the "reproductive" stages, two are menopausal transitions, and 4 are postmenopausal.

 We’ve long been aware that “fertility” is not a static state, but rather an ever-evolving continuum along which all women travel.
 We intuitively know that a 20-year old woman may have a very different trying-to-conceive experience than a 45-year old woman – even if we’re not aware of all the factors that contribute to declining fertility.
-Your fertility status in general is defined by your age, but there is a wide range of ages within each goup.
-For example, a 38 year old woman may be in her peak reproductive state or she may already be in early menopause.
+Your fertility status, in general, is defined by your age, but there is a wide range of ages within each stage.
+For example, a 38-year-old woman may be in her peak reproductive state or she may already be in early menopause.